-Lapthorne beaten in wheelchair quad doubles final
+British winner guaranteed at US Open on Sunday

 |Coverage: Daily live text and radio commentaries across the BBC Sport website, app, BBC Radio 5 Live and 5 Sports Extra

-Dutch top seeds Schroder and Vink prevailed 6-1 6-2 on Louis Armstrong Stadium.

-The dominant victory denied two-time singles champion Lapthorne, 32, a fifth doubles title in New York.

-But a British champion is guaranteed when Alfie Hewett and Gordon Reid meet in Sunday's men's wheelchair final.
+A British champion is guaranteed at the US Open when Alfie Hewett meets Gordon Reid in the men's wheelchair final.

-Doubles partners Hewett and Reid, who have won 18 major titles together, will contest a Grand Slam final against each other for the first time.
+Doubles partners Hewett and Reid, who have won 18 major titles together, will contest a Grand Slam final against each other for the first time on Sunday.

 Seven-time Grand Slam singles champion Hewett is bidding for his fourth US Open triumph, while Reid is seeking his third Slam and first since 2016.

+"It's really good for British tennis," Hewett told BBC Radio 5 Live.

+"When we go out there, it will just be two singles players who want to bring home a Grand Slam title."

-And while they have not previously met in a singles final at a major, they did face each other in the final at the 2016 Paralympic Games in Rio - with Reid winning 6-2 6-1.
+While they have not previously met in a singles final at a major, they did face each other in the final at the 2016 Paralympic Games in Rio.

-"It's really good for British tennis to have two Brits in the final.
-When we go out there it will just be two singles players who want to bring home a Grand Slam title," Hewett told BBC Radio 5 Live.

-"We know each other's games very well - we're very open with our doubles partnership - so there are no secrets there.
-But I think that's what makes our matches so entertaining.
+"We know each other's games very well - we're very open with our doubles partnership - so there are no secrets there," Hewett added.

 "It's like a game of chess.
 You have to think ahead, tactically play the match well, and you have to execute at the same time.
 There are a lot of similarities as well so it should be a good display of wheelchair tennis."